uviclibraries/excel/index.md

 9. Use these statistical functions: AVERAGE (Mean), Standard Deviation, MEDIAN, MODE, COUNT, Standardize, Sample Variance, Kurtosis, Skew, MIN, MAX, Range.
 10. Produce basic graphs, histograms and scatterplots and edit them (e.g., add title, change axes names, colours, sizing etc)

+### Intermediate Excel
 At the end of the **Intermediate** portion of this workshop, you will be able to:
-11. Create a basic pivot table and pivot chart
+1. Create a basic pivot table and pivot chart
-12. Automate a series of tasks in a spreadsheet using a macro
+2. Automate a series of tasks in a spreadsheet using a macro
-13. Create a Dashboard information summary sheet based on data from another sheet
+3. Create a Dashboard information summary sheet based on data from another sheet

 **NOTE**: _You can earn DSC Badges by completing the Introductory and/or the Intermediate portions of this workshop._